karthik-d/task-manager-cli-boilerplate/README.md

 2. The app should read from and write to a task.dat binary file.
 Each task occupies a single line in this file.
 Each task should have an associated priority, an integer.

 > Priority denotes how important a task is, if it is a high priority task, it should be completed earlier.
-Priority is denoted using an integer, the lower the number, the higher the priority.
+Priority is denoted using an integer.
+The lower the number, the higher the priority.

-Here is an example of a list of 2 tasks.
+Here is an example of a list of 2 tasks in the file.
    ```
    1 Buy milk
    2 Complete the project